How Do I ... Dispute a "Go To Go!" Penalty?

-You have 30 days from the date of the Final Order to file your appeal with our court.
-Remember that the date on the Final Order is what starts the 30-day clock ticking, not the date you actually receive the Final Order.
+After the administrative dispute hearing, you will receive a Final Order of Liability.
+You have 30 days from the date of the final order to file your appeal with the Superior Court.
+Remember that the date on the final order is what starts the 30-day clock ticking, not the date you actually receive the order.

 You may wish to consult an attorney to help you with your case.
 The King County Bar Association has a Lawyer Referral Service.
 Please visit http://www.kcba.org/For-the-Public/Hire-a-Lawyer for more information or call 206-267-7010.
 If you need free legal assistance and have a very low income, call 2-1-1 in King County or 1-888-201-1014 outside of King County to hear if free legal assistance is available for you.